Revised 18 September 2022

 How the Galilean telescope works

-There are various combinations of lenses which can be used to magnify distant objects, but the simplest is the one which was used by Galileo when building his telescope.
+There are various combinations of lenses which can be used to magnify distant objects, but the simplest is the one used by Galileo.
 Telescopes of this design are called Galilean telescopes and to understand how they work it is necessary to understand a little about lenses.

 There are two main types of lens: